Inflammatory bowel disease

 Although diet cannot cure ulcerative colitis, some studies suggest that people who eat foods high in saturated fat and sugar, and who eat less amounts of fruits and vegetables, may be at greater risk of developing the disease.
 Certain foods may also reduce symptoms.

 - Limit intake of dairy products, which may help reduce diarrhea.

-- A bland, low fiber diet may best during acute flares.
+- A bland, low-fiber diet may be best during acute flares.

 - Certain foods may aggravate symptoms of ulcerative colitis (including chocolate, beans, spicy foods, fats, and artificial sweeteners).

 - Avoid refined foods, such as white breads and pastas.

 - Avoid caffeine, alcohol, and tobacco.